-The total resistance of the wired loop must not exceed 3 ohms.
-This allows you to use up to 200 ft.
+The total resistance of the wired loop must not exceed 3 ohms; uses up to 200 ft.
 (61 m) of two-conductor, 22-gauge stranded wire.

-Connect hardwired reed switches to the panel using a 47-kohm resistor (not a 4.7-kohm resistor) as shown in Figure 4 below.
+Connect hardwired reed switches to the panel using a 47 k $\Omega$ resistor (not a 4.7 k $\Omega$ resistor) as shown in Figure 4 below.
 The resistor must be connected at the last switch in the circuit.

-Figure 4: Normally closed hardwired reed switches
+Figure 4: Normally Closed Hardwired Reed Switches